 Hello, my name is (state your name).

-and the environment.
-The matter is bein Company once the facts have been de on at hand to ensure the safety of persons, property g investigated.
-A statement will be released by the etermined.
-If you would like to leave your contact on to someone who will contact you and provide you
+"We are currently dealing with the situation at hand to ensure the safety of persons, propert and the environment.
+The matter is being investigated.
+A statement will be released by th Company once the facts have been determined.
+If you would like to leave your contact information with me, I will promptly pass it on to someone who will contact you and provide yow ith information as it becomes available." e ct

 Name of Media Individual:

 Media Organization:

 Telephone Number: